-C. Breakdown in Oscillating Applied Field
+C. Breakdown in oscillating applied field

-We now repeat the simulations of He but give the applied electric field a frequency of 1 GHz.
-In this case, the conductivity model must resolve the RF frequency.
+We now repeat the simulations of He at STP but give the applied electric field a frequency of 1 GHz.
+In this case the conductivity model must resolve the RF frequency.
 A time step of 3 ps is chosen for this method.
 The time step for the MCC method remains 1/30 ps.
-The results are displayed in Fig. 4.
-In Fig. 4(a), the electron temperature is again shown as a function of time.
-As discussed above, the conductivity model calculates the electron temperature as a function of the instantaneous E/p value, so T_e drops to near zero when the electric field goes through a null.
+The results are displayed in

+Fig. 4.
+In plot (a) the electron temperature is again shown as a function of time.
+As discussed above, the conductivity model calculates the electron temperature as a function of the instantaneous E/p value, so $T_e$ drops to near zero when the electric field goes through a null.
 The MCC model, on the other hand, correctly captures the transient heating and cooling behavior as the field oscillates.
-One could improve the conductivity-model calculation of T_e by using (10) to put a lower limit on the rate of decrease in T_e .
-Fig. 4(b) shows the early-time ballistic acceleration of the electrons in the MCC model until, after a few collision times, both the MCC and conductivity models follow the sinusoidal variation of the field.
-In Fig. 4(c), a histogram of the electron energy distribution function is shown at time t = 1.835 ns, when the electron temperature is at the instantaneous value of 5.61 eV.
+One could improve the conductivity-model calculation of $T_e$ by using Eq.
+10 to put a lower limit on the rate of decrease in $T_e$ .
+Figure 4(b) shows the early-time ballistic acceleration of the electrons in the MCC model until, after a few collision times, both the MCC and conductivity models follow the sinusoidal variation of the field.
+In Fig. 4(c) a histogram of the electron energy distribution function is shown at time t = 1.835 ns, when the electron temperature is at the cycle-averaged value of $\sim 5$ eV.
 This particle histogram comes from the MCC method: the conductivity model does not carry any information on the shape of the distribution function.

-Fig. 4(d) shows the effective electron ionization rate as a function of time as calculated by the MCC and conductivity models.
+Figure 4(d) shows the effective electron ionization rate as a function of time as calculated by the MCC and conductivity models.
 Both models show the same qualitative behavior.
 Ionization increases noticeably twice per cycle when the electric field is relatively large and heats the electrons, but subsides when the field value is small and the gas cools.
-Note that for the LSP- σ case, the
+Note that for the LSP- $\sigma$ case, the drift velocity $v_d$ in Fig. 4(b) is directly proportional to the electric field.
+Comparing plots 4(b) and 4(d) shows that, for the conductivity model, the regions

 Fig. 4.
-Results of LSP swarm simulation of He in a 1-GHz electric field with a peak value of $10 \,\mathrm{kV/cm}$.
-Seed electrons are initialized with a constant density of $10^9 \,\mathrm{cm}^{-3}$ and initial temperature of $300 \,\mathrm{K}$ (0.026 eV).
-Results of the Monte Carlo collision model and the conductivity model are compared.
-Plots shown are (a) electron temperature as a function of time, (b) electron drift velocity as a function of time, (c) isotropic EEDF at $t=1.835 \,\mathrm{ns}$, and (d) electron number density as a function of time.
+Results of LSP swarm simulation of He at STP in a 1 GHz electric field with a peak value of 10 kV/cm.
+Seed electrons are initialized with a constant density of $10^9$ cm-3 and initial temperature of 300 K (0.026 eV).
+The results of the Monte Carlo collision model and the conductivity model are compared.
+The plots shown are (a) electron temperature as a function of time, (b) electron drift velocity as a function of time, (c) isotropic eedf at t = 1.835 ns, and (d) electron number density as a function of time.